 John Saiz, formerly the Chief Technology Officer/Chief Technologist at NASA’s Johnson Space Center, works with manufacturing and technology-intensive companies worldwide to enhance their capabilities across the three core elements of innovation and technology management:

-- Strategy– including the business and corresponding innovation strategy of an organization;
+- Strategy– including the business strategy and the corresponding innovation strategy of an organization

 Since 2014, he has led collaborations with a number of multinational commercial organizations including AstraZeneca, FMC Technologies, GE Global Research, GE Oil & Gas, Halliburton, Oxiteno, PepsiCo, Pfizer, Schlumberger, and Subsea 7.
 Saiz has also supported industry consortia and academia including the Air Conditioning, Heating and Refrigeration Institute, BioPhorum, OrthoWorx, Purdue University, the University of California at Los Angeles, and the University of Maine.

 While at NASA, Mr. Saiz directed a number of technology and flight development projects that included efforts spanning the full spectrum of technology readiness levels from initial proof-of-concept laboratory demonstration through long-term spaceflight operations on the Space Shuttle, Russian Mir and International Space Station.
 He managed a portfolio of nearly 200 internal research and technology development activities during his CTO tenure at the Johnson Space Center.

 Industry experiences include engineering and technology management roles at Halliburton, ILC Space Systems (now Oceaneering), and Honeywell Defense Systems.
 He also worked a brief stint as a ‘mud logger’ with Integrated Drilling and Logging, Inc. in the Texas and Louisiana oilfields.